Infinite-Nomic/Infinite-Nomic/The-Rules.rst

 Rule 8: Card Class Creation Proposals
 -------------

-In addition to the kinds of proposals defined in the constitution, a player may also propose to "Create a new Card Class".
+Card Class Change Proposals are defined as a proposal that creates, or deletes one Card Class or amends one or more attributes of one Card Class.

-The proposal must specify the details of a Card Class required by the rule "Deckbuilding".
+A Card Class Change Proposal that creates a Card Class must specify the details of a Card Class required by other rules.
 (At the time of this rule's creation, a Card Class must have a name and an Effect, and thus a Card Class creation proposal must specify these things.)

-If the Card Class Creation Proposal is accepted, then the card class is created, and then (unless the proposal says otherwise) one new Card of that Card Class is created and added to the Discard pile.
+If the Card Class Change Proposal is accepted, then the Card Class it modifies is changed accordingly, and then one new Card of that Card Class is created and added to the Discard pile, unless a different number is specified, in which case that many cards are created instead.

-A Card Class Creation proposal may specify that (upon its acceptance) it creates a different number of Cards, and/or that the Card(s) that it creates go into a pile other than the discard pile.

 Rule 9:  The Map
 -------------